 Environmental Science covers a range of topics that are relevant to all aspects of our day to day lives and also very current in the media.
 Issues such as plastic in the oceans, the energy mix debate, fracking and the population decline of over 60% of global mammal species are all covered in the study of Environmental Science.
-In addition to this, many universities are now offering pure environmental science as a degree option due to increased national and global concerns over our planet’s health.
+Environmental Science incorporates both physical and biological sciences and applies these fields to the understanding of environmental problems; so an interest in

 Course Specifics / Entry Requirements

 |Qualification Name||Maths GCSE Req.||English GCSE Req.||Other Req.||Desirable Qualifications||Skills & Attributes Required for Success||Guidance on Costs or Commitments|

 |Environmental Science||5||5||GCSE in a Science at Grade 5 or above.||GCSE Geography at grade 5 or above if studied.||An interest in the natural environment.
 Enjoyment/ willingness to complete practical experiments.
 A willingness to work out in the field.||Approx. £50 to cover the cost of 2 compulsory days in the field over two years.
 Optional conservation trip to Costa Rica.|